PELVIC GIRDLE ANATOMY

 The coxa is created from 3 various bones.
 The ilium, the ischium, and the pubis become fused in the grown adult body.
 Along the lateral surface after the 3 bones have undergone ossification, a wide ovular depression

 receives the head of the femur

-.
-This depression or indentation is known as the acetabulum.
+or indentation is known as the acetabulum.
 Despite the adult process of ossification of the hip bones, these bones are still considered 3 various bones.